 Charges may be made for some activities that are known as 'optional extras'.
 Where an optional extra is being provided, a charge can be made for providing materials, books, instruments, or equipment.

 Optional extras are:

-- education provided outside of school time that is not: - a) part of the national curriculum; - b) part of religious education. - transport (other than transport that is required to take the pupil to school or to other premises where the local authority/governing body have arranged for the pupil to be provided with education);

-- board and lodging for a pupil on a residential visit; - extended day services offered to pupils (for example breakfast club, after-school clubs, tea and supervised homework sessions).
+- education provided outside of school time that is not: - a) part of the national curriculum; - b) part of a syllabus for a prescribed public examination that the pupil is being prepared - for at the school; or - c) part of religious education. - examination entry fee(s) if the registered pupil has not been prepared for the examination(s) at the school; - transport (other than transport that is required to take the pupil to school or to other premises where the local authority/governing body have arranged for the pupil to be provided with education); - board and lodging for a pupil on a residential visit; - extended day services offered to pupils (for example breakfast club, after-school clubs, tea and supervised homework sessions).

 The charge made in respect of individual pupils will not exceed the actual cost of providing the optional extra activity, divided equally by the number of pupils participating.
+It must not therefore include an element of subsidy for any other pupils wishing to participate in the activity whose parents are unwilling or unable to pay the full charge.

 Participation in any optional extra activity will be on the basis of parental choice and a willingness to meet the charges.
-Parental agreement is therefore a necessary prerequisite for the provision of an optional extra where charges will be made.
+Parental agreement is therefore a necessary pre-requisite for the provision of an optional extra where charges will be made.